rust-stuco/lectures/week8/ownership_p2.md

 Today, we'll provide another way of thinking about ownership:

-* Our goal
 * Not just avoiding compile errors, but uncovering how the borrow checker works
 * Write safer code, unblock the borrow checker

 ---